scottchiefbaker/dool/README.md

 ## What is Dool?

-Dool is a command line tool to monitor many aspects of your system: CPU, Memory, Network, Load Average, etc. Dool allows you to monitor many aspects of your system at the same time.
-It also includes a robust plug-in architecture to allow monitoring other system metrics.
+Dool is a command line tool to monitor many aspects of your system: CPU, Memory, Network, Load Average, etc.  It also includes a robust plug-in architecture to allow monitoring other system metrics.

 ### Installation: